Watch These Top Retail Design Trends in 2022

-Pop-ups are spreading to ecommerce businesses, who are opening temporary stores to test out a neighborhood and get a feel for the performance of their products or services in a real physical space.
-This can be a preliminary step to opening a permanent location, though some ecommerce retailers do this only temporarily.
+Pop-ups are spreading to eCommerce businesses, who are opening temporary stores to test out a neighborhood and get a feel for the performance of their products or services in a real physical space.
+This can be a preliminary step to opening a permanent location, though some eCommerce retailers do this only temporarily.

-Retail stores have long used flooring design to help shoppers navigate their way through different sections within the store.
-It’s also common in department stores and supermarkets to install flooring in a specific pattern that drives shopper traffic throughout the store.
+But wayfinding can also be aesthetically pleasing.
+It’s common in department stores and supermarkets to install flooring in a specific pattern that guides shopper traffic throughout the store.
 As it turns out, flooring design is both an art and a science.

 A supermarket, for example, typically puts the items they want people to pay the most attention to at the front of stores and around the perimeter.
 Because of this, those areas tend to have their own designated flooring material that will subconsciously steer shoppers through those areas.

 No matter the flooring designs or retail trends included in your store’s design, your flooring choices need to hold up under the foot traffic expected in brick-and-mortar stores.
-Luxury vinyl is one of the most durable and aesthetically-pleasing options for commercial spaces and has been trusted by retailers for decades.
+Engineered hardwood and LVT are both amongst the most durable and aesthetically pleasing options for commercial spaces and have been trusted by retailers for decades.